Euro cylinder lock and home security advice

 Mark your property

-Mark important and expensive possessions (such as your computer or DVD player) with your postcode and house number using special security marker pens.
+Mark important and expensive possessions (such as your computer, gaming console or home cinema system) with your postcode and house number using special security marker pens.
 Keep a record of the make, model and serial numbers of all your electrical equipment for reference too.
 If the police recover them after a burglary, this record will be proof that they are stolen goods - and that they are yours.

 You can register your property on the national database Immobilise.
 Log on to www.immobilise.co.uk